|Cash Back Rating:||2.3 / 5|

 - The Citi Double Cash card offers up to 2 cents back for every dollar that you spend — 1 cent when you make a purchase and another 1 cent when you pay your bill on time — including at Costco.

-- You may also be able to temporarily get 5 percent cash back on up to $1,500 worth of Costco purchases using a card with a rotating bonus, such as the Chase Freedom card.
+- You may also be able to temporarily get 5 percent cash back on up to $1,500 worth of Costco purchases using a card with a rotating bonus category.
 These types of cards often include warehouse purchases as a quarterly bonus category.
 However, categories change every year, so you can’t count on the bonus returning.

 Unlike many store cards that don’t require excellent credit, you’ll need a pretty good credit score to get approved for the Costco Anywhere Visa.
 CreditCards.com, for example, estimates that you would need a score of at least 740 to feel confident about your odds.